 I sure do!

-a simple one-pot soup
+An easy one-pot soup

 Talking about one-pot meals, this cauliflower leek soup is a chop and toss soup (toss in the pot that is).
 And the best part is, there are only 2 vegetables to chop: the large cauliflower head and the leek stalks.